-6.5 Monopoly Rights for Electricity Distribution Entities
+5.5 Monopoly Rights for Electricity Distribution Entities

-Once they have received the Stipulation of Business Area for distribution from the Minister of Energy and Mineral Resources, the distribution entities have an exclusive right to construct and operate distribution facilities within a defined territory under the Stipulation of Business Area, and competitors are prohibited from building distribution facilities in that territory, since under the regulation, there cannot be more than one holder of Stipulation of Business Area for distribution covering the same area.
+Once they have received the Stipulation of Business Area for distribution from the MEMR, the distribution entities have an exclusive right to construct and operate distribution facilities within a defined territory under the Stipulation of Business Area, and competitors are prohibited from building distribution facilities in that territory, since under the regulation, there cannot be more than one holder of Stipulation of Business Area for distribution covering the same area.

-6.6 Electricity Distribution System Charges and Terms of Service
+5.6 Electricity Distribution System Charges and Terms of Service

 The distribution entities can open opportunities for shared utilisation of the distribution network but are not obliged to do so.
 The charges and terms of service can be agreed between the parties.
-However, the service charge or price is subject to approval from the Minister of Energy and Mineral Resources.
+However, the service charge or price is subject to approval from the MEMR.